How to Register – Workforce & Community Education

 - SNAP (Supplemental Nutrition Assistance Program): Students receiving SNAP assistance may be eligible to take one of TRCC’s workforce training programs for free.
 Click here for more information on SNAP.

 - WIOA (Workforce Investment Opportunity Act): Students may contact their local Department of Labor (formerly CT Works) for eligibility information regarding TRCC courses.
 This program is for unemployed or underemployed individuals.
 Students need to complete program requirements through WIOA to become eligible for course payment.
-For more information contact the Montville office (860) 848-5240, Danielson office (860)-774-4077 or Willimantic office (860)-450-7603
+For more information contact the Montville office (860) 848-5240, Danielson office (860)-774-4077, Willimantic office (860)-450-7603 OR register through the healthcare pipeline here.

 - Manufacturing Pipeline: Eastern CT Manufacturing Pipeline Initiative is a partnership between state and regional agencies.
 The focus is to develop workforce skills in job seekers via training programs and align those skills to the staffing needs of regional manufacturers.
 For more information about this program and how to apply, click here.